-We all want to his our drives far but we also need to hit them straight.
+We all want to hit our drives far, but we also need to hit them straight.
 Most golfers do not consistently strike the ball on the dead center of the face.
-So while distance is essential on a good driver it needs to still be forgiving.
+So while distance is essential on a good driver, it needs to still be forgiving.

-Many manufacturers are getting closer to the goal of creating forgiving drivers that hit far.
-In our Callaway XR 16 Driver Review, we will show you how they have managed to do this.
+Manufacturers are making rapid progress in creating forgiving drivers that hit far.
+In our Callaway XR 16 Driver Review, we will show you how they are managing to achieve this.

 - Things To Consider Before Buying a Driver